-AAL Call 2019 is part of the Active & Assisted Living Programme (AAL Programme) that was approved in May 2014 by the European Parliament and the Council of the European Union.
-As part of the work programme, the AAL Programme intends to launch a new Challenge-led Call for Proposals in February 2019: “Sustainable Smart Solutions for Ageing well”.
+AAL Call 2020 is part of the Active & Assisted Living Programme (AAL Programme) that was approved in May 2014 by the European Parliament and the Council of the European Union.
+As part of the work programme, the AAL Programme intends to launch a new Challenge-led Call for Proposals in February 2020: “Healthy Ageing through Digital Solutions and Ecosystems”.

-The aim of the call is to support innovative, transnational and multi-disciplinary collaborative projects.
-Call 2019 is characterised by the following approach:
+The aim of the Call is to support innovative, transnational and multi-disciplinary collaborative projects.
+Call 2020 is characterised by the following approach:

-- The AAL Call 2019 is open to developing ICT-based solutions targeting any application area(s) within the AAL domain.
-The solutions need to be embedded in the strategies of the participating end-user organisations, service providers and business partners.
+1. The AAL Call 2020 is promoting a life course approach to health and well-being and is open to developing new ICT products, associated services and their final implementation, targeting any application area(s) within the AAL domain.
+In addition to focus on older adults, proposals should consider the applicability of the proposed solutions to other population groups where applicable, for example, the transition phase from a working life to retirement age.
+The proposed solutions need to be embedded into the strategies of the participating end-user organisations, service providers and business partners.

-Collaborative project proposals must demonstrate a clear route to market and added-value for the different types of end-users.
-The wishes and aspirations of older adults in combination with the demands from the other stakeholders involved – e.g. providers and payers – will have a critical role in shaping useful and attractive AAL solutions with a high market potential.
-Both “Collaborative projects” (carried out by consortia composed of at least 3 organisations from 3 different countries including an end user organisation and a business partner) and “Small Collaborative Projects” (with a shorter duration and smaller budget) will still be funded through this call.
+2. The AAL Call 2020 allows for flexibility regarding the scope, size and duration of the proposed projects (including Small Collaborative Projects).
+The wishes and needs of the involved end-users in combination with the demands from the other stakeholders involved – i.e providers and payers – will have a critical role in shaping useful and attractive AAL solutions with a high market potential as well as in fostering and strengthening ecosystems supporting healthy ageing.
+Both “Collaborative Projects” and “Small Collaborative Projects” will still be funded through this Call.

 Main features and objectives